dyte-submissions/dyte-vit-2022-meherjyothi/README.md

   -------------------------

-**PART B) To generate a CSV with the name, repo, version, update_pr after generating a pr updating the package.json file**
+**PART B) To generate a CSV with the name, repo, version, update_pr after generating a pr updating the package.json file** </br>
+Here, 2 files have been created, namely, task2a.js and task2b.js. </br>